Close up of a child's hand weaving on a loom.

 Click here for more information.

-Iris Youth Magazine is accepting submissions from writers aged 12-26 from anywhere in the world through email or our submissions form!
+Iris Youth Magazine is accepting submissions from writers aged 12-26 from anywhere in the world through email or their submissions form.
 Decisions are made on a rolling basis.

 Click here for more information.